FDio/csit/docs/report/vpp_performance_tests/overview.rst

   - **L2BD** - L2 Bridge-Domain switched-forwarding of untagged Ethernet frames
      with MAC learning.

 Execution of performance tests takes time, especially the throughput discovery tests.
 Due to limited HW testbed resources available within FD.io labs hosted by Linux Foundation, the number of tests for NICs other than X520 (a.k.a.
 Niantic) has been limited to few baseline tests.
-Over time we expect the HW testbed resources to grow, and will be adding complete set of performance tests for all models of hardware to be executed regularly and(or) continuously.
+CSIT team expect the HW testbed resources to grow over time, so that complete set of performance tests can be regularly and(or) continuously executed against all models of hardware present in FD.io labs.

 Performance Tests Naming
 ------------------------